JagsJulia/Jags.jl/README.md

 ### Version 0.1.1

-1. Stores Stan's input & output files in a subdirectory of the working directory.
+1. Stores Jags's input & output files in a subdirectory of the working directory.
 2. Added Bones2 example.

 ### Version 0.1.0